disp06/WOL_telegram_bot/README.md

 # Wake-on-LAN Telegram Bot

-Telegram bot for remotely waking up computers in a server's local network using Wake-on-LAN (WOL).
+Telegram-bot for remotely waking up computers in a server's local network using Wake-on-LAN (WOL).

 ---